caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

 * Backpressure from slow paths prevents pipelining
   * Insert FIFO into slow paths
 * Dataflow circuits have **no notion of program order**
-  * Which is need for a Load Store Queue and handle memory dependencies
+  * Which is needed for a Load Store Queue and handle memory dependencies
 * An **LSQ for dataflow circuits** whose only difference is in the *allocation policy*:
   * *Static knowledge* of memory accesses program order inside each basic block